DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 Five operational decisions, five different primary metrics.

-Prospect Qualification (which Page to Pitch)
+Prospect Qualification (which Page To Pitch)

 Use UR on the specific linking page.
 UR 25+ is the floor for most paid placement work.
 UR 35+ for high-value campaigns.